Fooodo / Docs

 Tipping isn't a promotion mechanic per se, but it's adjacent — and it's usually where chains see the fastest revenue lift after rolling out Fooodo.
 The tipping flow:

-Tips bundle into the same Mollie charge as the order, then settle in R-Keeper as a tip line — so existing tip-out workflows don't change.
-The R-Keeper code that represents tip revenue is set per-restaurant.
+Tips bundle into the same Mollie charge as the order, then settle in your POS as a tip line — so existing tip-out workflows don't change.
+The POS code that represents tip revenue is set per-restaurant (in the live R-Keeper connector this is an R-Keeper revenue code; other connectors expose the same setting).

 Reviews